-On the other hand, if you want to have a go at taking cooking classes to learn how to cook traditional Indonesian food, you can take cooking classes in Seminyak which is a stone throw away from Canggu.
+On the other hand, if you want to have a go at taking cooking classes to learn how to cook traditional Indonesian food, you can take cooking classes in Canggu, showing you how to cook all the local Indonesian goodness.

 Two favorite local warungs near Batu Bolong are: